I’ve gotten a lot of requests to review the Element Ti8 Android box over the past few weeks.

 In fact, I’ve gotten so many that I thought on doing an “Honest Trailers” style intro for this article.

-So I reached out to the team at Element Technologies to see if I could get my hands on one of their new Element Ti8 fully loaded Kodi boxes to test out, and they were happy to help out.
+So I reached out to the team at Element Technologies (who changed their name to E-Z Stream recently) to see if I could get my hands on one of their new Element Ti8 fully loaded Kodi boxes to test out, and they were happy to help out.

 This device has been so popular with everyone reading, I was really looking forward to putting the Element Ti8 through it’s paces.
 How did it do?